C-Basco/Paddle_Panic/README.md

 <img src="https://i.ibb.co/zrSTnTv/gameplay-3.gif" alt="gameplay-3" border="0">

 ## Description
-This is a minimimlist version of Breakout.</br>
+This is a minimalist version of Breakout.</br>
 Breakout was originally an arcade style game developed by Atari Inc, on May 13, 1976 and designed by Steve Wozniak.</br>
 Last long enough to break all the bricks but keep up the pace as the ball